ChristianVlad/Sytem_Java_Plus_SQL/README.md

 # Sytem_Java_Plus_SQL

-Simple system created in Java with SQL. system with a Rule Based Access Control
+Simple system created in Java with SQL.

+system using Access By role type a "Rule Based Access Control".